Learn to fulfill dreams, inspire others, and change lives: You’ll do that here.

 Probationary admission will be considered under the following conditions:

 If the applicant presents a GPA that is 2.5 to 2.749, or, if the applicant has achieved a GPA of 3.0 during the last 60 hours of undergraduate work.
-Students on probation may take up to nine hours in the program area and must achieve a grade of no less than "B" in this nine hours of work to continue in the program.
+Students on probation may take up to nine hours in the program area and must achieve a grade of no less than "B" in these nine hours of work to continue in the program.

 Appeals Process